baconjs/bacon.js/README.md

 `streamOrProperty.skip(n)` skips the first n elements from the stream

-`streamOrProperty.do(f)` returns a stream/property where the function f is executed for each value, before dispatching to subscribers.
+`streamOrProperty.doAction(f)` returns a stream/property where the function f is executed for each value, before dispatching to subscribers.
 This is useful for debugging, but also for stuff like calling the preventDefault() method for events.
 In fact, you can also use a property-extractor string instead of a function, as in ".preventDefault".
+The old name for this method is `do` which is temporarily supported for backward compatibility.

 `streamOrProperty.not()` returns a stream/property that inverts boolean values